Good Faith & Fair Dealings in Contracts

 You’ve done it!
 You worked and negotiated for months, and all parties have finally signed that contract.
 You compromised where you could, you held firm when you needed to, and the business contract was finally signed.
 Everything is laid out as it should be, but in America, there is more to that contract.
 Now that it is signed, both parties are required to act in good faith and deal fairly.

-Good faith is applicable to all contracts, not just to business contracts.
-An ordinary person will sign many contracts in their life, such as a contract with their employer laying out their hours, expectations, and pay.
-You’ll sign a contract with your insurance company, agreeing to your policy and qualifications.
+Good faith applies to all contracts, not just business contracts.
+An ordinary person will sign many agreements throughout their life, such as a contract with their employer that outlines their hours, expectations, and pay.
+You’ll sign a contract with your insurance company, agreeing to your policy and the qualifications it covers.
 When you purchase a property, you sign a contract containing the terms of the sale.
 All of these contracts are held to the standard of good faith.

 What Is Good Faith?